-Access Online Resources Tap into the continual flow of valuable information on the Bank's websites.
-St. Louis Fed Website stlouisfed.org Keep up to date on St. Louis Fed President James Bullard's research, speeches and media coverage.
+Online Resources Stlouisfed.org Keep up to date on St. Louis Fed President James Bullard's research, speeches and media coverage.
 Access one of the world's most popular economic databases, as well as tools to analyze the data.
 Learn in general about the economy and personal finance.
 Information is provided in text, numbers, video and audio, short blog posts and lengthy papers, and spreadsheets.
 FRED® research.stlouisfed.org/fred People from many different levels of expertise use this internationally recognized resource for economic data.
-Over 385,000 time series are available, with data coming from regional, national and international sources, both public and private.
-Users may access data via apps for iPhone, iPad or Android device.
+Over 508,000 time series are available, with data coming from regional, national and international sources, both public and private.
+Users may access data via the FRED app, too.
 Learn more at the FRED Blog fredblog.stlouisfed.org.
 On The Economy Blog stlouisfed.org/on-the-economy The blog features relevant commentary, analysis, research and data from economists and other St. Louis Fed experts.
-EconWise This iPad app organizes publications by title and readership level.
-Users may save content to their iPad or share via email, Twitter or Facebook.
+Open Vault Blog stlouisfed.org/open-vault The blog explains everyday economic concepts and provides a look at the people and programs that make the St. Louis Fed central to America's economy.
+Page One Economics research.stlouisfed.org/publications/page1-econ These accessible essays, written by economic education specialists, cover the basics of econ topics, with a separate version for the classroom.
 FOMC Speak stlouisfed.org/fomcspeak Readers can keep current with what the members of the Federal Open Market Committee (FOMC), our nation's chief monetary policymaking body, are saying through this repository of speeches, testimony, interviews and commentary by committee participants.
 Federal Banking Regulations stlouisfed.org/federal-banking-regulations This site tracks proposed rules from start to finish, as well as significant guidance, issued by 11 federal agencies that write regulations affecting banks and consumers.
 FedCommunities.org This site serves as a gateway to community development resources from all 12 Federal Reserve banks and the Board of Governors.

 Providing Thought Leadership through Scholarly Economic Research For decades, the St. Louis Fed has maintained a reputation in the Federal Reserve System for challenging the status quo, enhancing the rigor of the monetary policy debate, and pushing the frontier of research in academic and policy circles.
 The Bank also remains a global leader in providing economic analysis and data to the public.
-Access these free resources and more on the Bank's research site, research.stlouisfed.org: Review is a journal of scholarly articles on national and international economic developments.
-FRED is a free database of over 385,000 regional, national and international economic time series.
+Access these free resources and more on the Bank's research site, research.stlouisfed.org Review is a journal of scholarly articles on national and international economic developments.
+FRED® is a free database of over 508,000 regional, national and international economic time series.
 Other members of the FRED family:

 - GeoFRED® (Geographic FRED) allows users to map FRED data at state, MSA and county levels. - ALFRED® (Archival Federal Reserve Economic Data) contains vintage economic data from specific dates in history.
-FRASER® (Federal Reserve Archival System for Economic Research) is a library of historical U.S. economic and banking publications.
-IDEAS is a database of over 2 million items of research that can be browsed, searched and downloaded.
+FRASER® (Federal Reserve Archival System for Economic Research) is a library of historical U.S. economic and banking publications with over 566,000 items.
+IDEAS is a database of over 2.5 million items of research that can be browsed, searched and downloaded.
 Did you know?